stacksjs/table/README.md

 </template>
 ```

 To learn more about what's possible, check out our documentation.
-Alternatively, the `index.html` & `App.vue` will help you get an understanding as well on how to implement a modern table.
+Alternatively, the `index.html` & `App.vue` will help you get an understanding as well on how to get started with a "modern table."

 ## 🧪 Testing